Riccardo9190/javascript-notes-api/README.md

 ### To Run Locally

+To run you need to have MongoDB installed and running on your machine.
+Don't have it?
+Get it [here](https://docs.mongodb.com/manual/installation/).
+Once you have your MongoDB service running you can simply do:

 - Clone this repository with ```git clone https://github.com/Riccardo9190/javascript-notes-api.git```

 - Access the API folder with ```cd javascript-notes-api```